girishji/girishji.github.io/docs/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 ### Create Via

-Create a via at 1mm offset from pad #2 of R2 and connect a track to it.
+Create a via at 1mm offset from pad #2 of footprint R2 and connect a track to it.

 {% highlight python %}
 import pcbnew